taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Tahoe: **"*Seriously?*"**

 Iúna: **"*Yes.
 Pigsah was right - once schools require head mods for every student, once every job requires body mods in order to be qualified...our children *won't* have any choice.
-They'll need body mods just to *survive*."**
+They'll need body mods just to *survive."**

-Tahoe: **"*But...doesn't that feel too much like a *cult*??"**
+Tahoe: **"*But...doesn't that feel too much like a *cult??"**

 Iúna: **"*That's why I intially voted against it.
 But Tahoe, do you know what that group in Brazil published last month?*"**